dgreen/dgreen.github.io/_posts/2021-07-13-update-to-using-maven-to-build-executable-jar-files.md

 At the time of writing, [*Apache NetBeans*][apacheNetBeans] is at version 12.4 and there are several suppliers of JDKs.
 The latest LTS (Long Term Support) version is JDK 11 and the latest MTS (Medium Term Support) is JDK15.

-[Apache Maven][] remains the preferred build automation from for new projects.
+[Apache Maven][] remains the preferred build automation for new projects.

 One area that is remains unpolished (IMO) is the building of a *jar* file that can be run from the command line.
 The menu process "Run &#9654; Clean and Build Main Project" will build a *jar* file but it won't configure the manifest so that